 Will My Baby Inherit My Hair Color?

 To understand how baby hair color works, you will need to understand some basic genetics.
 Your genetic code consists of tens of thousands of directions that tell your body how to grow, called genes.
-Genes are stored inside chromosomes and determine everything from blood type to biological sex to baby eye color to baby hair color.
+Genes are stored inside chromosomes and determine everything from blood type to biological sex to a baby's eye color to a baby's hair color.

 Hair Shades and Pigmentation

 In truth, the genetics of hair color are just a little more complicated than your basic biology class might claim.
 Hair gets its color from pigment, and the amount of pigment in the hair affects its exact shade.
 So we are not really looking at completely separate hair color genes, but rather differing amounts of the same kind of pigment: melanin.